symlynX/secure-email/README.md

 This is where we are now: we have public key technology that is excessively difficult for the common user, and our only methods of key validation have fallen into disrepute.
 The projects listed here have plunged into this void, attempting to simplify the usage of public-key cryptography.
 These efforts have four elements:

 * Key discovery: There is no commonly used standard for discovering the public key attached to a particular email address.
 All the projects here that use OpenPGP intend to initially use, as a stop-gap measure, the OpenPGP keyservers for key discovery, although the keyserver infrastructure was not designed to be used in this way.
-Newer strategies for discovery are the exchange of public keys 1. using QR codes printed on business cards or brochures, 2. by bringing end devices into bluetooth range to each other, 3. by adopting new people from a trusted person's social graph.
+Newer strategies for discovery are the exchange of public keys 1. using a graphic depiction of the public key (usually QR codes) printed on business cards or brochures, 2. by bringing end devices into bluetooth range to each other, 3. by adopting new people from a trusted person's social graph.
 * Key validation: If not Certificate Authorities or Web of Trust, what then?
 Nearly every project here uses Trust On First Use (TOFU) in one way or another.
 With TOFU, a key is assumed to be the right key the first time it is used.
 TOFU can work well for long term associations and for people who are not being targeted for attack, but its security relies on the security of the discovery transport and the application's ability to retain a memory of discovered keys.
 TOFU can break down in many real-world situations where a user might need to generate new keys or securely communicate with a new contact.
 The projects here are experimenting with TOFU in different ways, and these problems can likely be mitigated by combining TOFU with other measures.
 Still there are ways to avoid TOFU as indicated by at least three methods mentioned above: 1. printed QR code, 2. bluetooth exchange, 3. social adoption.
 Additionally there are validation strategies based on shared secrets.
 It is however a good design choice to not separate key discovery from validation or otherwise validation becomes a bureaucratic extra transaction that people will be too lazy to execute.
 Both TOFU and shared secret should therefore be discontinued in favor of the three stronger authentication methods.
 * Key availability: Almost every attempt to solve the key validation problem turns into a key availability problem, because once you have validated a public key, you need to make sure that this validation is available to the user on all the possible devices they might want to send or receive messages on.
 For systems that route by public key this is only a question of synchronizing address books, since there is no distinction between a person and her public key.
 * Key revocation: What happens when a private key is lost, and a user wants to issue a new public key?
 Of all the projects in this report, only one has an answer for how to deal with this in a post-CA and post-WoT world: All users need to generate master keys that they will hardly ever use in everyday life and have all day-to-day use keys derived from those. secushare's strategy for storing the master key safely is to print it out on a QR code for the user to hide in a safe place in the house, then remove the key material from memory.
 This way the master key can issue revocations for derived keys and bring new ones in circulation.